Frosendroska/Lambda-calculator/README.md

 ## HSE University homework _(December 2021)_

-Haskell library which allows beta reduction of lambda terms and helps solving problems of their alpha and beta equivalence
+Haskell library which allows beta reduction of lambda terms and helps solving problems of their alpha and beta equivalence.